-Victoria Sunday Napuananionapalionako'olau Keksaokalani Mariteragi Sunday Mariteragi, a physical education instructor at Kahuku High School, teaches hula on the grounds of the Polynesian Cultural Center.
+Victoria Sunday Napuananionapalionako'olau Kekoaokalani Mariteragi Sunday Matiteragi, a physical education instructor at Kahuhu High School, teaches hula on the grounds of the Polynesian Cultural Center.

-When I was fourteen years old, I was a protogee with Aunty Sally Wood Naluai.
-Like many students or alaka'i today, I helped my kumu.
+My teaching goes back to when I was fourteen years old.
+I was a protogee with Aunty Sally Wood Naluai and like many students or alaka'i today, I helped my kumu.
 I've been teaching since then.

-I took hula from Aunty Sally when I was five years old.
+I took hula from Aunty Sally since I was five years old.
 The only time I stopped was when she went to the Mainland.
-I was around eight or nine.
+I was around eleven or twelve.
 Aunty taught in Kane'ohe, but I also remember traveling with her to places like Kalihi, Waimanalo, and the North Shore.
 I was fourteen years old when she went to teach the college kids at the Polynesian Cultural Center.

-She would use me as her alaka'i and sometimes she actually left me to teach her classes in Kane'ohe.
+She would use me as her alaka'i and sometimes she actually left me to teach her classes. in Kaneoke.